 Variables must be precisely defined.
-For example, population estimates should be accompanied by an identification of the source of the estimates and whether the estimates are midyear or end of year, and whether the estimates are for total population, civilian population, household population, or other subgroups.
+For example, population estimates should be accompanied by an identification of the source of the estimates, a determination of whether the estimates are midyear or end of year, and a determination of whether the estimates are for total population, civilian population, household population, or other subgroups.